jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-II-2.md

 will show.

-*Question 3.* A coiner has three kinds of silver, the first of 14 lot fineness, the second of 11 lot fineness, the third of 9 lot fineness.
+*Question 3.* A coiner has three kinds of silver, the first of 14 loth fineness, the second of 11 loth fineness, the third of 9 loth fineness.
-Now he wishes to form a mixture of them weighing 30 Marks, of 12 lot fineness: how many Marks of each sort must he take?
+Now he wishes to form a mixture of them weighing 30 Marks, of 12 loth fineness: how many Marks of each sort must he take?

 <blockquote>